 SCA’s policy framework includes the recognition that local context often varies.
 The best management strategies serve as guiding principles, which are applied local program levels as policy and practice.
 Partner work and living context may also vary, and further inﬂuence work and practice at the local level.
 SCA’s national COVID-19 Management Plan is continually reviewed, assessed, and updated as conditions, knowledge, and guidance evolve.

-Before a new position starts, members are required to provide proof of vaccination, disclose any symptoms or recent exposures, and review and agree to a pre-program participant form.
-Following these steps are crucial to helping ensure the safest position start as reasonably possible.
+Before a new position starts, members are required to provide proof of vaccination and disclose any symptoms or recent exposures.

 COVID Response Protocol